SSWConsulting/SSW.Rules.Content/rules/mandatory-vs-suggested-pr-changes/rule.md

 By prefixing the comment with one of the categories above, the reviewer can make it clear to the author if they must make the change or not.

-When adding 'PBI' comments, a "good Samaritan" approach is to create the PBI and link to it (add a TODO).
+When adding 'PBI' comments, a "good Samaritan" approach is to create the PBI and link to it (add a [TODO task](https://www.ssw.com.au/rules/todo-tasks/)).
 Alternatively if you just leave the comment and want the requester to do it, they should do the same (add a TODO with a link to the PBI) before you approve it.
-See [todo-tasks](https://www.ssw.com.au/rules/todo-tasks/) for more details.

 ## Pull Request Comment Examples